Stop That Drip: A Step-by-Step Guide to Fixing Your Toilet Leak

 For example, if the leak occurs at the toilet's base, it could imply a defective wax seal, while leaks from below could be indicative of more severe issues, such as drainage system complications.

-Investigating Water on the Bathroom Floor
+Investigating Water on the Bathroom Floor Around the Toilet Bowl

 Stumbling upon a puddle of water on your bathroom floor?
 It could be a sign of a leaking toilet, or it could be just condensation.
 If the water is pooling around the water supply tube, it could indicate a leak from the toilet tank.
 Be sure to also check for visible cracks in the toilet tank, as these are clear indicators of a potential leak source.